Tykay99/BurrowsWheeler/README.md

 This method applies the MoveToFront conversion.
 By representing charachters which appear in succession with smaller integers, it allows Huffman Compression to better take place.

+The typical run-time is n + R

 ## CircularSuffixArray

-Convert a String into a CircularSuffixArray, which is a sorted representation in which all possible orderings of the string.
+Convert a String into a CircularSuffixArray, which is a sorted representation in which all possible orderings of the string using MSD sort.

+The typical run-time is n * log_R (n)

 ## BurrowsWheeler

 Either transform or inverse transform a given string, using its CircularSuffixArray representation, to increases the likelihood of charachters occuring in close succesion to each other

+The typical run-time for transformation is n * log_R (n) and for inverse transformation is n + R